05 November, 2011

 Da: Ye do knoo Diarmuid's hobby dunt ya?
 He saays he's searchin' fer himself and that he knoos he be out dere sumwhere he dus.

 Mam: So when dey coomb baack frum dere elopin', yer Auntie Lu decides ta take em out fer a meal in da town.
 BUT herself haz ta werk sos she can't make it (maybe da circus wuz in town).
 Of course, dat doesn't stoop yer cousin frum takin his ma up on dis here meal.
 Sos out dey goo and da restaurant be closed doown.
 Seems sum coode violation, sos Diarmuid takes hiz ma ta O'Doolin's Pub.
-Now ye heard a O'Doolin's, has a terrible reputation it do.
-Sos in dey goo and O'Doolin himself be da first told of a da morriage an he bein a nearsighted one yells ta all inside ta raise dere jars to da new Mr. an Mrs. O'Sullivan.
+Now ye heard O'Doolin's, has a terrible reputation it do.
+Sos in dey goo and O'Doolin himself be da first told of a da morriage an' he bein' a nearsighted one yells ta all inside ta raise dere jars to da new Mr. an' Mrs. O'Sullivan.
 And dey all do.
-Yer Auntie Lu be tryin' ta git a werd in edgewise but she jus can't cuza all da noise and boisterousness and slaps on da back dat Diarmuid catched himself a cougar (wat ever dat means).
-So, yer Auntie Lu got so exasperated she did, she started acceptin jar after jar until she was somewhere between tipsy and in er' coops, an she finds hersel in a game of beer pong.
-This she explained ta me later, but she was throwin' ping pongy golf balls in coops an if she got one in she hadda drink it.
-And, (holds up a finger in emphasis) AND, she hit in da coops most of her throws while her soon couldn't git a one in a coop ta save his life.
+Yer Auntie Lu be tryin' ta git a werd in edgewise, but she jus can't cuza all da noise an' boisterousness an' slaps on da back dat Diarmuid catched himself a cougar (wat ever dat means).
+So, yer Auntie Lu got so exasperated she did, she started acceptin' jar after jar until she was somewhere between tipsy and in er' coops, an' she finds hersel in a game of beer pong.
+This she explained ta me later, but she wuz throwin' ping pongy golf balls in coops an' if she got one in she hadda drink it.
+An', (holds up a finger in emphasis) AN', she hit in da coops most of her throws while she soon couldn't git a one in a coop ta save his life.
 We already knew he dint mooch care bout his reputation by not lettin' O'Doolin's crowd noo he weren't morried to his mutheh.

-Me (who had enough): Okay, this be getting foolish talk now.
+Me (who had had enough): Okay, this is getting foolish talk now.
 What else is new in Newry?

 Mam: Well . . . yer sister has decided that children make terrible pets.